scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 # Formicinae

 ## Formica
 Ants within the UK Formica genus are commonly known as the wood ants.
 The type species of the genus is the European red woodant or *Formica rufa*.
+The genera *Formica* and *Lasius* can be differentiated by the shape of the breathing spore, the propodeal spiricale.
+For *Laisus* it is circular, and for *Formica* it is elongate.

 ### **Formica rufa**
 *F. rufa* build large dome shaped nests at the base of trees within confierous woodland.
 Workers typically forage upto 100m from their nests, where their primary diet is aphid honeydew, but they also prey on other insects in the canopies near their nest site.
 Wood ants are considered significant ecosystem engineers in that they have ecological effets over several trophic levels.
 Notably they affect soil nutrition levels and carbon cycles by collecting organic material as well as affecting the growth of trees negatively by tending aphids, and positively by preying on herbivores.
 This in turn has a negative effect on the breeding success of insectivorous birds.